orstavik/JoiComponents/book/chapter6/Discussion_sync_vs_async_polyfilling.md

 Frameworks changes your "other code".
 Frameworks can make it hard to use framework-independent code.
 Frameworks need to be changed or replaced later.
-Frameworks are.. something you want to avoid if the bare bones platform offers a tolerable alternative.
+Frameworks are.. something you want to avoid if the naked platform offers a tolerable alternative.

-To delay load time of your app is bad.
-Fast load time is very, very important.
+To summarize.
+To delay load time of your app is also bad.
+Fast load time is very, very... good.
-But, to add a micro-framework-functions-que is also bad.
-Adding a "all-scripts" dependency is bad.
+And, to add a micro-framework-functions-que is also bad.
+A clean setup with no "extra" functions needed by other scripts is also very, very good.
+Its a conundrum.

 ## Recommendation: Sync.
 My general recommendation is therefore to load web components polyfill sync.
-And to put do so *after* the most critical html template is rendered.
+And to do so *after* the most critical html template is rendered.
-The rational behind this advice is that web component polyfills are:
+The rational behind this advice is that:
+1. Web component polyfills are highly invasive.
-1. highly invasive and will likely will need to que a lot of functions in a lot of your other scripts (anyway), and
+They will likely need to que a lot of functions in a lot of your other scripts anyway.
+2. Do not underestimate the cost of complexity.
+   * The complexities of async loading greatly increases the chanses of errors *both* when the browser needs the polyfill *and* when it doesn't.
+   * Complexity is also the most scarce resource for any (team of) developers.
+   Adding complexity for loading polyfill fast will therefore come at the expense of other functionality in your web app.
-2. that web components are so widely supported that the added complexity (and with it the risk of complexity-driven errors and functionality reduction due-to-complexity) does not outweigh the cost of delayed load time for a minority of your users.
+3. Web components are now so widely supported that the added complexity of using `defer` does not outweigh the cost of delayed load time for a minority of your users.
-Do not underestimate the cost of complexity.

 Async loading is recommended when:
 1. Your app has a great many users so to warrant the extra time spent to reduce load time.